 individuals or entities identified in a signed release from the participant.

-NLF: Boards and grantees must be aware that disclosure of PII and other sensitive information also is authorized when required by court order and in response to a subpoena by a governmental entity with subpoena authority.
-If the disclosure is not accompanied by a court order or a signed written authorization from the individual whose PII is disclosed, Boards and grantees refer subpoenas from attorneys representing civil litigants to the Board’s or grantee’s attorney to determine objections.
+NLF: Boards and grantees must be aware that disclosure of SPI and other confidential information also is authorized when required by court order and in response to a subpoena by a governmental entity with subpoena authority.
+If the disclosure is not accompanied by a court order or a signed written authorization from the individual whose SPI is disclosed, Boards and grantees refer subpoenas from attorneys representing civil litigants to the Board’s or grantee’s attorney to determine objections.

 Computers and Data Storage